-The content and bias review meeting consists of three groups, broken out by grade level, who review the items for content alignment, bias and sensitivity considerations, and accessibility considerations.
-The list of participants in the item content and bias review is included in Appendix B. Cognia provides overall direction and guidance regarding field-test item development, and the MSAA Science Partners have an opportunity to provide input during the Item Development Kickoff.
+The Item Content and Bias-Sensitivity review meeting consists of three groups, broken out by grade level, who review the items for content alignment, bias and sensitivity considerations, and accessibility considerations.
+The list of participants in the Item Content and Bias-Sensitivity review is included in Appendix B. Cognia provides overall direction and guidance regarding field-test item development, and the MSAA Science Partners have an opportunity to provide input during the Item Development Kickoff.
 This multistage development and review process provides ample opportunity to evaluate items for their accessibility, appropriateness, and adherence to the principles of Universal Design.
 In this way, accessibility serves as a primary area of consideration throughout the item development process.
 This focus on accessibility is critical in developing an assessment that allows for the widest range of student participation, as educators seek to provide access to the general education curriculum and foster higher expectations for students with the most significant cognitive disabilities.

 Internal stakeholders participate in the data review meeting and are responsible for making determinations about the future usage of the items based on the field-test and operational statistics.
 During the internal data review meeting(s), Cognia psychometricians, content specialists, and accessibility specialists review the Calibration Report, which includes item statistics for each field-test item that has been flagged by Psychometrics.
-This year, since it was the first administration with operational data, the operational items were also calibrated and any operational items that were flagged by psychometricians were also reviewed.
-The criteria used for both operational and field-test items are a<=.25 or b.se>.30.
+This year, the operational items were also calibrated and any operational items that were flagged by psychometricians were also reviewed.
+As shown in Table 4-1, the criteria used for both operational and field-test items are a<=0.25 or SE(b)>0.30.
 During the internal data review, flagged items are placed into categories.
 The items might be flagged as Do Not Use (DNU) or flagged as Use with Caution (UWC).
 The content of the item is reviewed along with the statistics.
 After each flagged item is reviewed, the internal stakeholders determine whether an item is eligible for usage, rejected (DNU), or designated as revise and re-field test.
 Rationale is captured for each flagged item as to why the determination was made as such.
 Additionally, items with strong statistics are reviewed by the content and accessibility specialists with an eye toward what is working for the item and the EPE it is aligned to.
 This information is used when reviewing the flagged items and making a determination toward designation and is also considered in the new field-test item development process.